 Pickford fumble adds to Origi’s cult standing (2018)

-Perhaps none of Liverpool’s late interventions have been as excruciating viewing for Everton fans as Divock Origi’s bizarre winning goal in December 2018, the forward scoring in extraordinary circumstances to snatch a late, late win at Anfield.
+Perhaps none of Liverpool’s late interventions have been as excruciating for Everton fans as Divock Origi’s bizarre winning goal in December 2018, when the forward scored in extraordinary circumstances to snatch a late, late win at Anfield.

 😁Divock Origi.
 Derby winner.
 EVERY angle.😁